 Low productivity and high vulnerability stand out as critical constraints within the landscape of Indian agriculture.
 They cast a shadow on the sector's overall stability and sustainability.
-Despite substantial efforts to modernise and adopt advanced farming techniques, the average yield per hectare is decreasing.
-Figure 32 demonstrates a sustained decrease in productivity index numbers for all crops in India over three distinct durations.
-This persistent low productivity can be attributed to a variety of factors, including outdated agricultural practices, inadequate infrastructure, and limited access to modern technology and information.
+Despite substantial efforts to modernise and adopt advanced farming techniques, the average yield in India is less than the major producers.
+Figure 32 reveals the status of average yield of major food produce in India and leading producing nations like China and USA.